Willy Vlautin

 Willy C. Vlautin (born 1967) is an American author, musician and songwriter.
 He was the lead singer, guitarist and songwriter of Portland, Oregon rock band Richmond Fontaine (1994–2016) and is currently a member of The Delines.
-Born and raised in Reno, Nevada, he has released 14 studio albums since the mid-nineties with Richmond Fontaine while he has written six novels: The Motel Life, Northline, Lean on Pete, The Free, Don't Skip Out On Me and The Night Always Comes.
+Born and raised in Reno, Nevada, he has released 14 studio albums since the mid-nineties with Richmond Fontaine.
+He is the author of several novels, including The Motel Life, Northline, Lean on Pete, The Free, Don't Skip Out On Me, The Night Always Comes, and The Horse.

 Career

 Music

 Vlautin first found success as the lead singer, guitarist, and songwriter in alt-country group Richmond Fontaine.
 They recorded eleven studio albums and toured extensively in Europe, where they have a particularly strong following, as well as in Australia and the US, before splitting in 2016.
 Vlautin is currently a member of The Delines.
-In December 2008 he had released the spoken word EP A Jockey's Christmas, followed by his debut solo album, The Kill Switch, on October 2019.
+In December 2008 he had released the spoken word EP A Jockey's Christmas, followed by his debut solo album, The Kill Switch, in October 2019.

 Numerous references to Richmond Fontaine songs later appeared in Vlautin's prose work.
 His novel Northline is named after a song from their Winnemucca album, and the protagonist is named for "Allison Johnson", the title of a song on Post to Wire.
 Both his lyrics and fiction feature Reno's Fitzgerald Hotel as a recurring location.